Fall 2018 | Instructors | What We Bring To The Party | What You Can Expect | Lodging Details | Testimonials | Pricing | Liability

 Glenn and Rose promise to share a vision of the real Greece with you, rarely seen, seldom photographed.
 Unlike many workshop operators, the Steiners read and write Greek passably well, and have developed many friends who live on the Greek islands.

 Glenn, a member of National Association of Photoshop Professionals, regularly studies with NAPP and Adobe to keep abreast of the latest insights and techniques within Adobe Photoshop CC.
-Glenn is a 37 year member of the American Society of Media Photographers (http://Asmpnorcal.org), and has served on the NorCal advisory board helping young photographers hone their craft.
+Glenn is a 41 year 'lifetime' member of the American Society of Media Photographers (http://Asmpnorcal.org) and former President of ASMP/NorCal.
+Glenn has served on the NorCal advisory board helping young photographers hone their craft for over ten years.

 "Δεν ελπιζουμαι τιποτα. Δεν φοβουμαι τιποτα. Ειμαι ελευθερος."

 " I hope for nothing.
 I fear nothing.
 I am free."